Home-Canned Rabbit (Braised)

 4. Step 4:

-Transfer the rabbit meat to the bowl of the slow cooker.
-Turn on the "frying" mode for about 15-30 minutes and fry the meat until golden brown.
-Determine the exact time by your slow cooker.
-Then pour hot water into the bowl of the slow cooker.
+Transfer the rabbit meat to the slow cooker insert.
+Set it to the "Sauté" setting for about 15–30 minutes and brown the meat until golden.
+Adjust the exact time to your cooker.
+Then pour hot water into the insert.
 Why add water?
-This is necessary so that the meat does not burn during stewing.
-Rabbit meat is low in fat and juice, so you need to add a little water.
+It keeps the meat from scorching as it braises.
+Rabbit is lean and low in juices, so it needs a little water.

 5. Step 5: